Explains who is eligible for the Ethnic Minority ITE incentive and how to apply.

 - not be employed to teach at a school or other institution as a teacher on entry to an eligible postgraduate ITE programme

-- not be a participant in training organised under an employment-based teacher training scheme including the Salaried PGCE
+- not be a participant in training organised under an employment-based teacher training scheme.
+This includes the Salaried PGCE

-- identify and declare to their ITE Partnership as an ethnic minority student under one of the following ethnicities or ethnic groups:
+- identify and declare to their ITE Partnership as an ethnic minority student.
+Declaration must be under one of the following ethnicities or ethnic groups: